Why is my dog spinning in circles? A vet explains

 Behavioral problems

-Dogs with certain behavioral problems, like anxiety disorders, may perform relentless circling or other repetitive behaviors like excessive licking as a means of stress relief.
+Dogs with certain behavioral problems, like anxiety in dogs, may perform relentless circling or other repetitive behaviors like excessive licking as a means of stress relief.

 Dogs who are bored or frustrated due to a lack of mental stimulation or exercise and dogs who become overexcited when they see people, other dogs, or wild animals may do this as well.